- Must be 18 years old and above.

 opencircuit backmount / sidemount or any rebreather that you are certified on.

 This class will be conducted over a duration of 3 days, and involves at least 4 dives.
-At least 2 dives will be actual wreck dives.
+At least 2 dives will be actual cavern dives.

 - Student to instructor ratio will not exceed 3:1 in all in-water and surface sessions.